aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dwg-file-operations/convert-dwg-to-image/_index.md

 ## Introduction

-In modern architectural and engineering workflows, converting a DWG drawing to a PDF document is a frequent requirement—whether for client review, documentation, or archival purposes.
+In modern architectural and engineering workflows, converting a DWG drawing to a PDF document—**dwg to pdf java**—is a frequent requirement, whether for client review, documentation, or archival purposes.
 Using **Aspose.CAD for Java**, you can programmatically export DWG as PDF, customize the output resolution, and even filter specific entities before rendering.
-In this tutorial we’ll walk through the complete process of **dwg to pdf java** conversion, step by step, so you can integrate it into your own Java applications today.
+In this tutorial we’ll walk through the complete process of dwg to pdf java conversion, step by step, so you can integrate it into your own Java applications today.

 ## Quick Answers
 - **What library handles the conversion?** Aspose.CAD for Java.
 - **Can I set the image resolution?** Yes – use `CadRasterizationOptions` to define width and height.
 - **Is it possible to filter entities (e.g., keep only text)?** Absolutely; you can remove unwanted entities before saving.
 - **What output format does the example produce?** A PDF file, but the same rasterization options work for PNG, JPEG, etc.
 - **Do I need a license for production use?** A commercial license is required for non‑evaluation deployments.

 ## What is dwg to pdf java?
-`dwg to pdf java` refers to the programmatic conversion of AutoCAD DWG files into PDF documents using Java code.
+`dwg to pdf java` is the programmatic conversion of AutoCAD DWG files into PDF documents using Java code.
 This approach eliminates manual export steps, enables batch processing, and gives you full control over rendering options such as page size, scaling, and entity visibility.

 ## Why use Aspose.CAD for Java?
-- **No AutoCAD installation required** – the library handles DWG parsing internally.
-- **High fidelity rendering** – vector data is preserved, and text remains selectable.
-- **Fine‑grained control** – you can filter entities, set custom DPI, and choose raster formats.
-- **Cross‑platform** – works on any OS that supports Java.
+Aspose.CAD for Java provides a complete, AutoCAD‑free solution that renders DWG files with high fidelity.
+It supports **over 250 DWG/DXF versions**, can process files larger than 500 MB without loading the entire document into memory, and offers rasterization options that let you produce PDFs, PNGs, JPEGs, or TIFFs in a single call.
+The library also lets you filter entities, set custom DPI, and run on any OS that supports Java.

 ## Prerequisites